quarkscript/kernel-localgen/README.md

 "localcpu" script can modify cpu.patch to optimize it for local hardware in case you don't like native mode of gcc

+"config" - is not for you in case your sys is not core2\p43